michaelgoldenn/rumm/readme.md

 - Automatically installing MelonLoader

 ## Installation
-Before installation, make sure [MelonLoader](https://melonloader.co/) is installed to let Rumble mods work.
+Before installation, make sure [MelonLoader](https://melonloader.co/) is installed in Rumble so that mods will work.

 ### Pre-compiled binaries
 1. Go to the project’s [Releases](https://github.com/michaelgoldenn/rumm/releases) page.